Andrey123qq2/SPEventReceiverNotifications/README.md

 This solution creates a custom SharePoint notifications Event Receiver (ER) that offers more flexible functionalities compared to default notifications.

 ### Features:
-1. Created as .wsp solution which activated as feature in per web basis
+1. Project creates .wsp solution file which installed in SP and activated as feature in per web basis
+1. Solution contains 5 subprojects each for particular purposes
 1. ER parameters are defined in list settings in entry "ER Lists Notifications" (note: not all types of lists has this feature but most of common - defined in project)
 1. Solution adds to SharePoint 4 pages (after activating feature "SPEventReceiverNotificationsLayouts Feature1"​):
   * ListConfigs.aspx - page with all list's configs